13rian/alpha-zero-connect4/README.md

 #### *The neural network*
 DeepMind used a deep convolutional residual neural network with 19 blocks and 256 3x3 filters.
-Since Connect4 is a much simple game and than chess and the training process should not take too long only 10 blocks with 128 3x3 convolutional filters are used in this project.
+Since Connect Four is a much simple game and than chess and the training process should not take too long only 10 blocks with 128 3x3 convolutional filters are used in this project.

 ###### Input Representation